chappers/chappers.github.io/_posts/2016-03-05-simple-boosting-algorithm.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags :
+tags:
 ---

 We can think of boosting as some kind of weighted sample.
 Essentially we build models and have higher weights assigned to the observations which we score incorrectly.
 Our simple boosting algorithm is as follows:

 1. Build a model, on a weighted sample of points
 2. See which ones we score incorrectly/correctly and assign a penalty of 110%/90%
 3. Repeat 1.

 Then we can average out the predictions to get the final score.
 This should improve the model over a simple one.